BenCaiello/isoSegDenoise/README.md

 ## Welcome!

-isoSegDenoise is a sister package, almost more of a plugin to the main PalmettoBUG package.
+isoSegDenoise is a sister package, almost more of a plugin to the main PalmettoBUG package (https://github.com/BenCaiello/PalmettoBUG).
 However, it can theoretically be used as a fully independent program from PalmettoBUG.
 It performs denoising and deepcell / cellpose segmentation steps within a PalmettoBUG-style directory structure.

 _Why was this separated from PalmettoBUG?_